ricardpaschoeto/Deep-Learning/README.md

 # Project 01 - Predict daily bike rental ridership

+Build the first neural network and use it to predict daily bike rental ridership.

 # Project 02 - CNN Write an Algorithm for a Dog Identification Ap

 * Step 0: Import Datasets